FelixTMuseka/Healthcare_Dataset_Dashboard/README.md

 - What medical condition had the most admissions
 - What was the most dispensed medication
 - Was there a significant difference between females and males in terms of outcomes.
+## Process
+- Verify the data for any missing values
+- Created calculated fields, namely Proper name, Age Categories, Days of Admissions,
+- Created tables in Tableau using different filters including Age Category